• Skip to main content

 3. Add the chocolate chips and stir them in until they have all been incorporated into the cookie dough.

-A collage of four images showing the progression of the steps needed to make these cookies.
+A collage of four images showing the first four steps needed to make vegan chocolate cookies.

 4. Using a medium cookie scoop (or a tablespoon) scoop the dough and place each cookie dough ball onto your cookie sheet.